January is off to a good start with seven new works on the go, many of them based on old studies that I wanted to revisit.

 Laurelhurst.
 12x12, oil on hemp panel.
 2019.

-The reason I painted it was to start to explore the idea of using a negative space as the center of interest.
-It's something that I've rarely seen done—in representational landscapes it's usually the big objects like trees and clouds that appear at the focal point.
+This was an experiment with the idea of using a negative space as the center of interest.
+It's something that I've rarely done—my typical landscapes are often built around big shape objects like trees and clouds.